Woman close to Vatican cardinal arrested in corruption probe

 Vatican prosecutors haven’t indicted anyone yet, and their case seems rife with holes and potential conflicts, given the Holy See's superiors approved the contracts with the middlemen that ceded them voting rights in the deal and provided them with huge management fees.

-To that extent, it’s not immediately clear what charges Marogna could face if she was merely on the receiving end of consulting fees approved by Becciu, who had been given broad discretionary authority to manage the secretariat of state's assets by none other than the secretary himself, Cardinal Pietro Parolin.
+To that extent, it’s not immediately clear what charges Marogna could face if she was merely on the receiving end of consulting fees Becciu approved.
+The cardinal had been given broad discretionary authority to manage the secretariat of state's assets by none other than the secretary himself, Cardinal Pietro Parolin.

-Becciu was the “substitute” in the secretariat of state from 2011-2018, during which time at the original real estate investment was made.
-But his replacement and the current No. 2 actually signed off on the last phase of the deal that has cost the Vatican so much money.
+Claiming her work was secret and involved relations with Italy's secret services, Marogna told Corriere she never provided receipts to the Vatican for her work or expenses.

+Ending such sloppy record-keeping was the aim of Cardinal George Pell, a Becciu nemesis who was brought in to clean up the Vatican's finances and impose international accounting standards.
+Pell returned to Rome recently, after being acquitted of sexual abuse in his native Australia following a 13-month imprisonment.
+He enjoyed a well-publicized papal audience this week.

-Neither Becciu nor his replacement have been formally identified as suspects in the case, though when Francis fired Becciu last month, he also revoked his rights and privileges as a cardinal, meaning he could eventually be judged by Vatican magistrates.
+Becciu has not been formally identified as a suspect in the case, though when Francis fired him last month during a 20-minute evening audience Becciu said was “surreal," Francis also revoked his rights and privileges as a cardinal.
+That means he could eventually be judged by Vatican magistrates.

 Becciu, who like Marogna is from Sardinia, has denied wrongdoing and defended the original investment as sound.